 |Home > Seminars > IV >|

 Written in Caroline miniscule script, this book is thought to have been copied in the ninth century at the monastery of Reichenau in southern Germany—Reichenau is situated on an island in Lake Constance.
-Its principal contents comprise the Chronicle of Eusebius as translated into Latin and continued by Jerome.
+The principal contents of Merton 315 comprise the Chronicle of Eusebius as translated into Latin and continued by Jerome.
 This text occupies almost all of the book (fols.
 1r–4v and fols.
 9v–149v), but it also incorporates two short tracts by Jerome, Interpretatio de Nominibus Gentium, ‘The Translation of the Names of Peoples’ (fols.
-4v–6v) and De mensuratio provinciarum, ‘On the Extent of the Provinces’, (fols.
+4v–6v) and De mensuratio prouinciarum, ‘On the Extent of the Provinces’, (fols.
 6v–8r), and various summary tables of rulers and prophets (fols.
 149v–155r).
 Some verses in Middle High German have been added by a fourteenth-century (?) hand on folios 9r and 156r–v, implying that the book was in Germany until the end of the Middle Ages.
 The codex was at Merton College by 1556, but it is unclear how they acquired it.
 It had been brought to England from Padua by John Tiptoft, earl of Worcester, between 1459 and 1461, and it may have arrived at the college in the late fifteenth century.
 It may have been taken to Padua by Pietro Donato, bishop of Padua (d.
 1447).

 Begun in about 311, the Chronicle of Eusebius of Caesarea is a fundamental text for the development of historical writing in the Middle Ages.
 As first compiled it consisted of two parts: in the first (‘the chronography’) he treated the history of each ancient people or empire separately, listing their rulers or magistrates, the years of their reigns, and the events which took place in those years; in the second (‘the chronological canons’), he tried to reconcile the various chronologies and historical narratives current in the ancient world, by laying out their histories in a tabular format which would allow the reader to look across the columns and to compare what was going on in the different kingdoms at the same time.
 It was second part which was revolutionary, and it was this section which was translated and made available to the Latin West by Jerome.
 Eusebius’ Chronicle no longer survives in the original Greek.
 An Armenian translation exists in two versions, though the end of book one and start and end of book two are lost in both.